leizhang-geo/leizhang-geo.github.io/index.md

 <a name="Awards"></a>

 # Honors & Awards
-- Awarded as a visiting researcher at Wageningen University & Research (Soil Geography and Landscape Group) funded by the China Scholarship Council, 2022-2023.
+- Awarded as a guest researcher at Wageningen University & Research (Soil Geography and Landscape Group) funded by the China Scholarship Council, 2022-2023.

 - Awarded as Promising Young Scholar in GIS at the 10th GIS Forum for Colleges and Universities, 2022.